What’s up in Tuarangi

 • Neptune is in Pisces It’s 29 times further away from the Sun than the Earth.
 Light takes approximately 4 hours to reach us from Neptune.
 At a visual magnitude of +7.8 you will need binoculars or telescopes to see it.
 From this distance, a telescope on Earth cannot see the details of the planet.

-• Pluto in Sagittarius is very close to Jupiter.
+• Pluto in Capricornus is very close to Jupiter.
 We cannot see Pluto with the naked eye, as it has a magnitude of +16.5.
 34 times further away from the Sun than the Earth, it takes light more than 4 hours and a half to reach us from Pluto.
 From this distance, a telescope on Earth cannot see details of the dwarf planet.

 Of course, none of the planets make light of their own, what we see are the features of each planet illuminated by the light from the Sun that gets reflected by our Solar System companions.